 Google Will Find My Blog Posts Without Help

 A popular blog will receive a good ranking, especially if it has been publishing for many years.
 For everyone else, this will not happen without effort.
 Webmasters must work to get the attention of search engines.
 Google Search Console is one of the best ways to get started and get connected.
 Doing so will let Google know what a website is about and what is being done with it.
 The most important feature of the console is the ability to keep Google informed about every page and every blog post that is created.
 The dashboard provides vital information about the health of a site, reporting crawl errors, blocking robot files and other problems.
 After setup and verification of domain ownership, the webmaster should submit an XML sitemap.
 A sitemap updates automatically when new content is added, letting Google know it is time to crawl the site again.
 Fresh content is one key to a better ranking.
 Google will not discover content by itself.
 Webmasters must be proactive at all times to be successful with Google.

 Learning how to do SEO the right way is often tricky in an age of constantly changing algorithms and pressure for quality content.
 The experienced professionals at Internet Marketing Team are always standing by to help webmasters navigate through keywords, metadata and sitemaps.
-Call 1-888-518-3718 or visit the website for more information, and make 2019 the year to win Google.
+Call 1-888-518-3718 for more information, and make 2019 the year to win Google.